Fishing is one of those sports/pastimes/hobbies that can require a lot of stuff – especially for dedicated, diehard enthusiasts.

 And it’s a subjective answer, as everyone has their own opinions, and one fisher person’s dream backpack might be another fisher person’s nightmare.

-That said, I gotta say I love the Plano A-Series for its style, functionality, and premium-quality manufacture.
+That said, I gotta say I love the Plano A-Series for its style, functionality, storage capacity, and premium-quality manufacture.
 But it’s also hard to see past the Piscifun for the sheer number of quality reviews around the web.

 Let me know which one you think is the best in the comments.